-Peruvian law provides simplified registration mechanisms and lesser information disclosure requirements for offerings of securities in certain multilateral institutions that are exclusively launched to institutional investors, and for international offerings of securities registered with the United States Securities and Exchange Commission (SEC) issued under Rule 144A, under Regulation S, or authorized by the Securities Administrations in Chile or Colombia or other countries that have executed a Memorandum of Understanding under the Integrated Latin American Market (Mercado Integrado Latinoamericano - MILA
+Peruvian law provides simplified registration mechanisms and lesser information disclosure requirements for (i) offering made by small and medium-sized issuers, (ii) offerings of securities in certain multilateral institutions and (iii) offerings exclusively launched to institutional investors which (iii.i) are registered with the SMV, or (iii.ii) are registered with the United States Securities and Exchange Commission (SEC) issued under Rule 144A, under Regulation S, or (iii.iii) or that are authorized by the Securities Administrations in Chile or Colombia or of another country with which the SMV have executed a Memorandum of Understanding under the Integrated Latin American Market -MILA.
+Currently under discussion is a project that proposes modify the regime of the offerings indicated in numeral (iii) above so that the offerings indicated in section (ii.ii) do not require registration in the RPMV of the SMV, but that are recognized and can be promoted locally through authorized brokers.